HMS Prince of Wales (R09): Sea trials

-Prince of Wales was formally named on 8 September 2017 at Rosyth dockyard by Queen Camilla (then the Duchess of Rothesay).
+Prince of Wales was formally named on 8 September 2017 at Rosyth dockyard by Queen Camilla, then the Duchess of Rothesay.
 On 21 December 2017, Prince of Wales was floated out of Rosyth drydock #1 for the first time and manoeuvred to a nearby jetty for fitting-out and further systems integration.
 A Merlin Mk2 helicopter landed and took off six times on her flight deck on 23 September 2019.

 The Prince of Wales was due to commence sea trials in 2019 with a view to being commissioned in late 2019.
-As such, the ship left the fitting out basin at Rosyth for the first time on 20 September 2019; initially she remained anchored in the Firth of Forth, undertaking initial engine and system tests, and waiting for the tide to allow her to pass under the bridges crossing the firth.
+The ship left the fitting out basin at Rosyth for the first time on 20 September 2019; initially she remained anchored in the Firth of Forth, undertaking initial engine and system tests, and waiting for the tide to allow her to pass under the bridges crossing the firth.
 HMS Prince of Wales sailed under the Firth of Forth bridges on 22 September 2019 and began sea trials.

 On 16 November 2019, Prince of Wales arrived at her home base of Portsmouth for the first time, berthing at Princess Royal Jetty.
 The ship was formally commissioned into the Royal Navy at a ceremony in Portsmouth on 10 December 2019.
 She is expected to be fully ready for front-line duties around the globe from 2023.

 On 28 February 2020, Prince of Wales arrived in her affiliated city of Liverpool for the first time on a week-long visit.

 In May 2020, Prince of Wales experienced flooding which the Royal Navy described as "minor".
 This was followed by more significant flooding from the fire control system in October 2020 which caused damage to her electrical cabling.
 She was confined to docks where she remained for almost eight months whilst repairs were made.
 Her long-planned deployment to the United States to undertake her first F-35B trials was cancelled.
 During 2020 Prince of Wales was at sea just 30 days, compared to 115 days for Queen Elizabeth.
 Following repair Prince of Wales departed Portsmouth Naval Base to resume sea trials on 30 April 2021.
 In October 2021, the Royal Navy declared the ship as fully operational.